1. Is it possible to apply for more than one LLM programme?

 20. What happens if I fail the examinations?

 It is quite normal for students to have anxieties about failing examinations.
-Our experience, however, is that relative few students fail a course.
+Our experience, however, is that relatively few students fail a course.
 LLM students are highly motivated individuals and we only admit people who we believe can successfully complete the programme.
-If, however, you do fail to meet the required standards in the May-June examinations, you will be given a second opportunity to take the exams during the late summer resit period (early August).
+If, however, you do fail to meet the required standards in the examinations, you will be given a second opportunity to take them.
 More details for procedures on exam problems will be given to you in your student handbook.

 21. What will it say on my degree certificate?